Biography (Part Two)

 September saw him faring across the pond in New York, Boston, Chicago, and Toronto before gearing up for his next UK arena tour: Dandelion Mind (Gently Modified) in the Winter of 2011, making a pitstop to record the Doctor Who Christmas Special, The Doctor, the Widow and the Wardrobe.
 The seventh Dr Who Christmas special since the show’s revival in 2005 brings a very busy year to a close.
 With a smattering of QI episodes, a Hustle and an appearance in Jo Brand’s Big Splash in there for good measure, it’s goodbye 2011.

-2015 will see Bill continuing to develop more ideas for film and television with his own production company, Glassbox Productions (formed in November 2007), who are responsible for bringing to the screen Tinselworm, Bill Bailey’s Remarkable Guide to the Orchestra and Dandelion Mind.
+2016 will see Bill continuing to tour Limboland and develop more ideas for film and television with his own production company, Glassbox Productions (formed in November 2007), who are responsible for bringing to the screen Tinselworm, Bill Bailey’s Remarkable Guide to the Orchestra, Dandelion Mind and Qualmpeddler.